Edit profile

 OWL, FOX, HEDGEHOG, DEER

 "I am driving to the town where Melania Trump grew up.
 I read that there is a newly built statue of her.
-This must be her second sculpture because the rst one was made of wood but someone burnt it down.
+This must be her second sculpture because the first one was made of wood but someone burnt it down.
 After shooting the bronze icon, I decided to treat myself to the famous Melania cake in the town center.
 A single slice costs 4 euros and I did not eat it there.
-The next day I wanted to taste it but it was too late - my parents already ate it.
+The next day I wanted to taste it but it was too late - my parents already ate it."

 Jaka Teršek